H.

 The Problem:

 Sometimes the amount of visitors of an art exhibitions on certain day is too many to have a good experience for a viewer, and visitors cannot find out which day is the best time for them to have a visit.
-Other than that, it’s also inconvenient to gain the information of an exhibition or an artwork onsite, since the text of it on the exhibition is small.
+Other than that, it’s also inconvenient to gain the information of an exhibition or an artwork when they are visiting, since the text of it on the exhibition is small.

 My role: